Cookie Monster: Origin

 Two years later, Henson used a similarly-designed and equally hungry monster for three commercials selling Munchos, a Frito-Lay potato snack.
 This time, the puppet was named Arnold, the Munching Monster.
 After the three ads were produced, Henson had the opportunity to renew the contract.
 He chose not to, because at that point it seemed that the character was becoming popular on its own.
-He was working on Sesame Street — and that monster puppet was moving on to the next stage in his career.
+He was working on Sesame Street — and that monster puppet was moving on to the next stage in its career.
 According to Frank Oz, in a later routine the then unnamed monster won a quiz show and for winning was "given the choice of $10,000 cash, a new car, a trip to Hawaii, or a cookie."
 He took the cookie and from then on he was Cookie Monster.

 Cookie Monster, still unnamed, made his Sesame Street debut in the first episode, interfering with Kermit the Frog's "famous W lecture" by eating a model "W" bit by bit.
 He turns it into an "N", a "V", and finally an "I", to Kermit's frustration.
 He then tries to eat Kermit.

 It was during the first season that Cookie Monster got his name and began using the growly vernacular (e.g., "Me eat cookie!") that would become part of his character.
 His signature song, "C Is For Cookie", was first aired during the 1971–72 season, and it became one of the best-known songs from Sesame Street.